Pont Octavio Frias de Oliveira

 FAQ: where to stay in São Paulo

-Which neighbourhood for a first time in São Paulo?
+Which area should I choose for a first visit to São Paulo?

-Do you need a car in São Paulo?
+Do I need a car in São Paulo?

 How much does a hotel night cost in São Paulo?